ZXJ-DSA/HTSP/README.md

 # HTSP
-The implementation code of paper "High Throughput Shortest Path Query Processing for Dynamic Road Networks" (submitted to VLDB24).
+The implementation code of paper "High Throughput Shortest Path Query Processing for Large Dynamic Road Networks" (submitted to SIGMOD25).
 Please refer to the paper for the algorithm details.

 ## Algorithms